engeir/fpp-analysis-tools/README.md

 ```

 If you plan to use the GPUs, specifically useful for the deconvolution, (local)
-installation using both [pixi] and [conda] is supported (the conda environment file is
+installation using either [pixi] or [conda] is supported (the conda environment file is
 exported by pixi):

 ```sh